 And though coffee and tea can be good for you in moderation, if you add sugar or buy one of those sugar-loaded coffee drinks, you may be blowing through your sugar budget first thing in the morning.

 And then of course if you have a soda or candy habit, there’s all that added sugar to consider as well.
-(Try incredibly healthy hibiscus tea in place of soda or sweet-sour candies.
-It’s delicious and so good for you!)
+Try incredibly healthy hibiscus tea in place of soda or sweet-sour candies.
+It’s delicious and so good for you!
+Here are some other delicious sun teas you can make using herbs from your garden.

 Added sugar comes in a number of forms you can find on ingredient labels, including fructose, dextrose, corn syrup, cane syrup, brown rice syrup, agave syrup, maltose, and sucrose.
 Be a savvy label reader and avoid these additives whenever you can.